BayesianAdvantageActorCritic/BayesianAdvantageActorCriticSubmission/README.md

 # Setup Guide
 This setup guide helps you to reproduce the results from the paper.
-The first part is a direct copy from the Setup Guide of the factor-graph framework's README.
+The Julia part is a direct copy from the Setup Guide of the factor-graph framework's README.
 Use a command line to `cd` into the repository.

 ## Python Setup